 The Company's financial instruments are exposed to concentrations of credit risk and consist primarily of cash and cash equivalents and accounts receivable.
 The Company maintains its cash and cash equivalents with high-quality financial institutions with investment-grade ratings.
-In the event of a failure of any financial institutions where the Company maintains deposits, it may lose timely access to its funds and incur losses to the extent its deposits exceed amounts insured by the Federal Deposit Insurance Corporation, as described below.

-The following three largest restaurant logos (including, as applicable, the franchisees of such restaurants aggregated as a single customer for reporting purposes) accounted for more than 10% of revenues:
+The following three largest restaurant logos (including, as applicable, the franchisees of such restaurants aggregated as a single customer for reporting purposes) accounted for more than 10% of revenues during the three months ended September 30: